nashirdrabi/nashirdrabi/README.md

 Hi there, I'm Nashir Abdullah 👋
 <br>
-I am currently working as a Flutter developer at Nyur tech pvt ltd
+I am currently working as a Flutter developer at Help Rush